yan-soon/tp/docs/DeveloperGuide.md

 When the command is executed, it checks through the current modules in the `Completed Modules` list and ensures that modules that have already been taken are not displayed in the list of remaining required modules.

+This is achieved with the `RequiredCommand` and `RequiredCommandStorage` class.
+The `RequiredCommandStorage` class handles the extracting and parsing of JSON module data while the `RequiredCommand` handles the logic behind filtering the undone modules.

 As with all operations in GradPad, the `RequiredCommand` class handles the execution of `required` operations.

 Given below is a series of steps to show how a `required` operation behaves during its execution.